 EXECUTIVE SUMMARY

 The document describes operational procedures of the software support team in EGI.
 The team was formed by merge of the former DMSU (Deployed Middleware Support Unit in SA2) and TPM.
-The daily work of the team is assessment of problem reports (tickets) coming through the EGI support entry point – the GGUS system, identification of software issues, their deeper investigation, and either provision of solution or reassignment of the tickets to the 3rd line support units (the software developers) with a request to fix a software defect typically.
-Besides these tasks the team expertise is also available for production of documentation and consultation of user requirements arriving to EGI.
-Workload and performance of the team is described in terms of gathered metrics, and various trends emerging from them are discussed.
+The daily work of the team consists in assessing problem reports (tickets) coming through the EGI support entry point – the GGUS system, identifying software issues, investigating them in depth, and either providing a solution or reassigning the tickets to 3rd line support units (software developers), typically accompanied with a request to fix a software defect.
+Besides attending to these tasks the team's expertise can also be applied to producing documentation and consulting on user requirements arriving to EGI.

-Finally, the impact of the end of EMI and IGE projects, the principal providers of software components to EGI is evaluated.
+In PY3 the team handled 701 tickets in total.
+Out of those 28% were solved by the team, which is an improvement over PY1 (10%) and PY2 (22%).
+The upcoming period will be affected by the end of EMI and IGE projects, the principal providers of software components to EGI.
+The impact of that change is evaluated in this Document.
 Because most of the developer teams claim to carry on providing the support at comparable level, the core of software support process is not endangered.
-Minor issues emerging from the more loosely coupled coordination of the independent teams are addressed.
+Minor issues emerging from the more loosely coupled coordination of the independent teams are addressed, in particular coordination when multiple developer teams are involved, and an augmented process of closing tickets when component release is delivered.